WMDJ

 • Incontinence is when you leak wee or poo.
 Stress incontinence happens when you put pressure on your pelvic floor eg coughing, sneezing or jumping.
 Urge incontinence is when you need to go too often and can’t hold on.

-• Pelvic Pain - this can happen when the pelvic floor muscles become hypertonic (too tight) and are unable to relax.
+• Pelvic Pain - this can happen for lots of reasons, but is sometimes due to the pelvic floor muscles become hypertonic (too tight) and unable to relax.
 It can lead to pain in the pelvic area, constipation and painful sex.

 How is it treated?